apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

 instances.

 .. note::
-   If you create load balancing rules while using a network service offering that includes an external load balancer device such as NetScaler, and later change the network service offering to one that uses the CloudStack virtual router, you must create a firewall rule on the virtual router for each of your existing load balancing rules so that they continue to function.
+   If you create load balancing rules while using a Network service offering that includes an external load balancer device such as NetScaler, and later change the Network service offering to one that uses the CloudStack virtual router, you must create a firewall rule on the virtual router for each of your existing load balancing rules so that they continue to function.